-No depreciation is provided for land and asset under installation.
+No depreciation is provided for land.

 An item of property, plant, equipment and equipment for lease is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.

 Any gain or loss arising on disposal of an asset is included as profit or loss when the asset is derecognised.

-4.7 Intangible assets
+4.6 Intangible assets